 403 "Forbidden" or 503 "Service Unavailable"

-This means that the IP address of your website is blacklisted by the Akamai firewall (because of poor reputation).
-Akamai is the firewall MailChimp and many other major websites use to protect their servers, which is why this is somewhat harder to fix.
+This means that the IP address that your hosting provider uses for outbound cURL connections made by PHP is blacklisted by the Akamai firewall (because of poor reputation).
+Akamai is the firewall Mailchimp and many other major websites use to protect their servers, which is why this is somewhat harder to fix.

-When this happens, we recommend you to change your IP address because having a bad reputation at Akamai does not just affect the MailChimp API.
+When this happens, we recommend you to change your hosting IP address because having a bad reputation at Akamai does not just affect the Mailchimp API.

 There are various ways to go about this.

 - Ask your webhost for a new hosting IP address.
 Most hosting providers are able to sell you a Private hosting IP or move you to another shared hosting IP.

 - Migrate to a new webhost if your hosting company is unwilling to fulfill your request.

 - Configure your server to connect to the Mailchimp API server using a proxy.